Franciscocoo/IfExtractor/README.md

 Finally, the apk is generated.
 When it's going to be executed, all the LogicalBomb are executed in priority to observe the behaviour.

 ## How to use it
-Let's see the methods of the ifExtractor object.
+Let's see the methods of the ifExtractor object :
 <pre>
-// Constructor with the paths of Android Platforms, apk and output folder IfExtractor example = new IfExtractor(androidPath, apkPath, outputPath);
+/* Constructor with the paths of Android Platforms, apk and output folder WARNING : this method create a instance of Soot */ IfExtractor example = new IfExtractor(androidPath, apkPath, outputPath);

 // Add the IfStmt to the ifExtractor